Hebrews 5

 Him;

-an endless life in immortal flesh).
+in immortal flesh).

 11 Concerning whom we have many things to say (to